rnestler/rnestler.github.io-source/content/articles/2017/2017-04-29_visiting_hackerspace_budapest.rst

-When arriving in Budapest in the afternoon, I noticed that the `Hackerspace Budapest`_ was still closed, so I used the time to organize my flight to Kiev for `RustFest`_ and book a Hotel close to the airport.
-As it turned out later this was a bit unnecessary, because I actually couldn't board the airplane because I forgot my passport.
+When arriving in Budapest in the afternoon, I noticed that the `Hackerspace Budapest`_ was still closed, so I used the time to organize my flight to Kiev for `RustFest`_ and book a hotel close to the airport.
+As it turned out this was a bit unnecessary, but more about that later.

 Since I couldn't figure out where the Hackerspace Budapest had its IRC channel (turns out it is #hsbp on open.ircnet.net), I just waited till the state on